Q&A on 'unmasking' and leaking classified information

 Wittes says it is easy to see where identifying this American is important to foreign intelligence.

-"I don't think there's anything surprising that it got unmasked," Wittes said.
+"I don't think there's anything surprising that it got unmasked," he said.

 WHAT IS THE DIFFERENCE BETWEEN UNMASKING AND LEAKING CLASSIFIED INFORMATION?